Residency · Last updated 2 June 2026

 Quick Summary

-• You register as an Ordinary Resident with the Civil Status and Registration Office after arriving.
+- You register as an Ordinary Resident with the Civil Status and Registration Office (CSRO) after arriving.

-• The Gibraltar Pound is pegged 1:1 with GBP, so no currency risk for UK movers.
+- The Gibraltar Pound is pegged 1:1 with GBP, so there is no currency risk for UK movers.

 Gibraltar is a British Overseas Territory on the southern tip of the Iberian Peninsula.
 For British citizens, moving there is one of the most straightforward international relocations possible.
 There are no immigration controls, no visa applications, and no work permit requirements.
 If you are a British national, you have the right to live and work in Gibraltar simply by virtue of your citizenship.